 4.00 credits.
-4.00 credits.
 This course systematically explores the entrepreneurial process within the context of the family.
 It provides students with an integrated theory and practice approach to the family as entrepreneur.
 Families who act as entrepreneurs must learn how to pass on the mindset and methods for creating new streams of wealth across many generations rather than simply pass the business to the next generation.
-Fall semester.
+Spring semester.